Anish-M-code/pqcrypt/README.md

 For Security support and reporting bugs refer [ SECURITY](/SECURITY.md).

+#### PQcrypt eats data.
+Use it with caution.
+Author is not a Professional Cryptographer.

 THE DEVELOPER WILL NOT BE RESPONSIBLE FOR ANY DAMAGES ARISING FROM THE USE OF THIS TOOL.
 THIS TOOL WAS DEVELOPED FOR EDUCATIONAL AND ETHICAL EXPERIMENTING PURPOSE ONLY .